by Anne Overby

 That was one birthday your husband would never forget.

-Your memories of the 1964 Great Alaskan earthquake remind us that, like you and your family, many of us recall how our kitchen became a very dangerous place with cupboard doors flying open and canned goods and dishes flying out onto the floor.
+Your memories of the earthquake remind us that, like you and your family, many of us recall how our kitchen became a very dangerous place.
+Cupboard doors flying open and canned goods and dishes flying out onto the floor.

-And, like you, the furniture in our living rooms became moving objects we had to navigate to escape our shaking homes.
+And, like you, the furniture in our living rooms became moving objects we had to navigate to escape while our home shook for 5 minutes.

 Thank you for sharing your story.